Nurech/uptime/README.md

 3. Create Spring Boot module "backend", add Sring Web and PostgreSQL
 4. Add liquibase IOT test-drop-rebuild
 5. Use https://jsonlint.com/, to validate JSON https://cosmos-odyssey.azurewebsites.net/api/v1.0/TravelPrices, analyze paylod
-6. Use https://sqlizer.io/#/ to consume API JSON into initial table to test with, create liquibase schema accordingly
+6. Use https://sqlizer.io/#/ to consume API JSON into initial table
-7. Looks like 14 routes, make liquibase schema,
+7. Looks like 14 routes, make liquibase schema
-8. Time stamp looks like yyyy-MM-dd'T'HH:mm:ss.SSSSS
+8. Create deployment enviorment on AWS Elastic Beanstalk
+9. Create database-2 Postgres on AWS RDS
+10. Download JSON from API to string, upload and use use SQLizer API to get SQL dialect
+11. Use SQL dialect to keep db updated, setup scheduler to check for updates
+12. Add use hibernate repository-service-controller models frontend->backend->db

 ```